top of page

 Helen Deal Funeral Celebrant in North London & East Anglia

 Hello I'm Helen Deal, a member of the Association of Independent Celebrants (AOIC), working as a Funeral Celebrant in London and near Woodbridge in Suffolk, East Anglia.
+Some people know me better as Helen Stott, my married name.

-Instead: stilt houses, muddy rivers and mangroves, rain forest and beaches...
-But it turned out to be exactly the right time and laid-back place to adopt our two Asian daughters.
+Yet Brunei turned out to be exactly the right time and laid-back place to adopt our two Asian daughters.
+Things definitely happen for a reason!

 Life changed a lot after children - as it does!